 13th & Olive is an orange-and-pink intrusion at the southern edge of downtown that most Eugeneans love to hate.
 Its three massive (for Eugene), garishly colored buildings loom over the street, with no setbacks or (on Willamette Street, its most prominent face) street trees to soften the blow.
 Nor does it have any street-level retail to invite passers-by in.

-And just a few years after it was built, it was sold to Singapore investors (for a considerable profit).
+Its development and construction were fraught with conflict and threats of legal action, culminating in a $260,000 payout to its major critic in exchange for his dropping land-use and planning-related appeals.
+And just a few years after it was built, the complex was sold to Singapore investors (for a considerable profit).

-None of that is ideal.
+None of that represents an ideal model for the creation of small affordable housing.
 As I learned more about Eugenes housing crisis this summer, though, I became increasingly interested in touring it and other quads, which are ubiquitous in this college town.
 Marketed exclusively to students (though most are, in fact, open to all), quads are one of the only sizable categories of housing in Eugene renting for less than $650/month.
 (Rooms in shared houses, converted garages, and backyard cottages are another.)

 Meanwhile, over half of all Eugeneans are cost-burdened, which means they spend more than 30% of their income on housing.

 In quads, residents have lockable bedrooms and sometimes private bathrooms or half-baths, and share a kitchen + living area with several other tenants.
 Often the units are furnished.
 Usually utilities are included.